garethjns/PyBC/Readme.md

  - BlockChainInfoAPI
      - How to query Blockchain.info's api
      - And use it to verify transactions and blocks
+- Export
+    - Explorting blocks to other formats indlucing dicts and Pandas DataFrames.

 [See Examples/readme.md for more info.](https://github.com/garethjns/PyBC/blob/master/Examples/readme.md)